The Altucher's Investment Network is an introductory investing newsletter from James Altucher.

 Although people like Mark Cuban are friends with James and seemingly follow his advice from time to time, many other people are much more skeptical of James.

-One thing people don't like about Altucher is he'll peddle dubious stock picks to his large audience.
+One thing people don't like about Altucher is that he'll peddle dubious stock picks to his large audience.

 For example, James notoriously likes to recommend microcap or penny stock companies to his readers.

-Before inflating a price a trader will load up on the stock and dump the price as it peaks.
+Before inflating a price, a trader will load up on the stock and dump the price as it peaks.

-They make money while the people they get to buy the stock lose money.
+They make money, while the people they get to buy the stock lose money.

 Some of the picks definitely come with a lot of red flags.